Purdue-CS193/homework-0-B-BRAFF/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-# Brayden's First CS193 Homework

-Some of my favorite things about CS are...
-- many solutions to a single problem
-- multiple pieces that need to fit together like a puzzle
-- problem solving is fun